SunghoLee/c-summary/README.md

 - z3

 ### Installation steps
 After installing the additional prerequisites, the remainig installation steps are completely same with the Infer static analyzer.
 See "Install Infer from source" in [INSTALL.md](https://github.com/facebook/infer/blob/master/INSTALL.md) to build Infer and this tool.
+When the installation is done, execute a script ``make_summ.sh`` to build C Semantic Summary Extractor and other subsidiary tools.

 ## Run C Semantic Summary Extractor
 Before extracting semantic summaries from C/C++ code, the capturing phase of Infer must be done.
 Please see [this material](https://fbinfer.com/docs/infer-workflow) to perform the capturing phase.